cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/08_scheduling-affinity.md

     - name: fire
       image: nginx
 ```

+Apply it to your cluster.

 ```bash
 kubectl create -f fire.yaml
 ```

-2. Create a Deployment which wants to keep distance to the first Pod.
+## 2. Create a Deployment which wants to keep distance to the first Pod

 ```yaml
 apiVersion: apps/v1
 kind: Deployment